-Denison has a foreign language requirement for all students regardless of the major, but students can petition to modify the requirement using the policy outlined below.
+Denison has a general education package which includes a modern language requirement for all students regardless of the major but based on the nature and severity of a disability, some students may choose to petition to modify the requirement using the policy outlined below.
 If a petition to modify the language requirement is successful, students take courses taught in English within the curriculum that demonstrate a breadth and depth of one given culture.
 It is highly advised that the student make this request early in their academic career in order to best plan course selections and degree completion.
-A student should complete a Miscellaneous Petition form which includes a signature of the faculty advisor and any additional relevant faculty members. link and submit it to the Registrar’s office in 205 Doane Hall.
+A student should complete a Miscellaneous Petition form which includes a signature of the faculty advisor and any additional relevant faculty members and submit it to the Registrar’s office on the first floor of Doane Hall.

 The student should address the following questions as part of their personal petition statement:

-What is your learning disability and how does it impact your ability to learn a foreign language?
+- What is your disability and how does it impact your ability to learn a foreign language?
 How is this different from learning other subjects despite your disability?